Kotlin/kotlinx.serialization/docs/basic-serialization.md

 > 'ignoreUnknownKeys' feature is explained in the [Ignoring Unknown Keys section](json.md#ignoring-unknown-keys) section.

-### Defaults are encoded
+### Defaults are not encoded

-Default values are still encoded by default.
+Default values are not encoded by default in JSON.
+This behavior is motivated by the fact that in most real-life scenarios, such configuration reduces visual clutter and saves amount of data being serialized.

 ```kotlin
 @Serializable